 Rapeseed oil health benefits

 It also contributes to your daily intake of vitamin E – a powerful antioxidant helping to slow down processes which damage cells.
-One spoon (10ml) of Borderfields rapeseed oil will give you 24% of your recommended daily allowance of vitamin E. Isn’t this enough reasons for you to use this amazing oil?
+One spoon of cold-pressed rapeseed oil will give you 24% of your recommended daily allowance of vitamin E. Isn’t this enough reasons for you to start using this oil today?